auraphp/Aura.Di/README.md

 #### Auto-Resolution Of Parameter Values

-##### A Note About Auto-Resolution

-Auto-resolution turns out to be difficult to debug in many situations.
-We regret to say that we did not appreciate how difficult until after the feature was released as stable in a major version.
-As such, we cannot remove it until the next major version.

-To mitigate these difficulties, we recommend you *always* disable auto-resolution when developing shared packages.
-Further, we suggest you *consider* disabling auto-resolution when developing or debugging an application built on shared packages.

-Auto-resolution is enabled by default.
-You can disable auto-resolution by calling `$di->setAutoResolve(false)`.
+Auto-resolution is disabled by default.
+You can disable auto-resolution by calling `$di->setAutoResolve(true)`.

 ##### How Auto-Resolution Works